PatrickAcheson/practical-tasks-for-intern/PROJECT-IP-RECON/readme.md

 1. **User Input**:
    - The tool should prompt the user to input an IP address.
+   - After details are printed, option to restart/enter new IP.
-   - The tool should validate the entered IP address format.
+   - The tool should validate the entered IP address format, if not valid prompted to re-enter.

 2. **API Integrations**:
    - The tool should fetch IP information from IPinfo, including geolocation, ASN, and carrier data.